 2-17.
-Non-standard training
+Non-Standard Training

-Non-Standard Training is defined as the use of a range, training area or facility used outside of the intended purpose it was created either through the type of training, weapon, or ammunition.
+Non-Standard Training is defined as the use of a range, training area, or facility used outside of the intended purpose either through the type of training, weapon, or ammunition.
 Non-Standard training requires the submission of a Non-Standard Training Request (NSTR), FTIG Form 350-8 (see Figure 2-4), to Range Operations for approval.
-Questions concerning NSTR should be addressed to Range Operations at 717-861-2099.
-Units submitting a NSTR will:
+Questions concerning NSTR should be addressed to Range Operations at (717) 861-2099.
+Units submitting an NSTR will: